 No W-2.
 No employer benefits.
 Here's how 1099 workers in Tennessee can find real health coverage without overpaying for the wrong plan.

-If you're a 1099 contractor in Tennessee — gig worker, consultant, real estate professional, tradesperson, freelancer — you don't have the employer safety net.
+If you're a 1099 contractor in Tennessee, gig worker, consultant, real estate professional, tradesperson, freelancer, or owner-operator, you don't have the employer safety net.
 But that doesn't mean your only option is the ACA marketplace, and it doesn't mean you have to overpay.

 The health insurance market has three distinct lanes for people in your situation, and which one makes the most sense depends on your income, your health history, and what you actually want coverage to do for you.